-Building a house in Florida costs $240,000–$350,000, depending on the cost of labor, materials and demand for builder’s services.
+Building a house in Florida can be expensive, depending on the cost of labor, materials and demand for builder’s services.
 The housing market in Florida is dynamic, to say the least.
 Depending on the type of home you want, building may be the best option.

 If the cost of buying a home in Florida seems out of reach and you’re wondering you’re better off building one, here’s what you should know.